SRA-VJTI/linear-algebra-study-group/docs/002-Lec(1-4)-MIT_OCW/002B-Lec.md

 Rows(A) multiplied by some matrix(X) is the linear combination of the all rows of the row matrix.(AX = B)

-A matrix(A) multiplied by a column is linear combinations of all the columns of the column matrix
+Matrix(A) multiplied by a column is linear combinations of all the columns of the column matrix

+(E32 E31 E21)A = U(Upper triangular matrix)